SercanTeyhani/obesity-test/README.md

 - Applied SHAP (SHapley Additive exPlanations) to interpret feature impact.
 - Visualized feature importance using SHAP summary plots.
+- Some features were removed based on their low importance to improve model simplicity and performance.
 ---
 ## 6. Model Retraining